dataprotectionscholarsnetwork/dataprotectionscholarsnetwork.github.io/content/en/post/DPD2023 Registrations.md

 Yuxi Jin (Goethe University Frankfurt)

 *This list is subject to changes and will be updated if and when changes occur.

+## Questions? ##

+If you have any questions or experience problems with your registration, contact us at dpsn@posteo.eu .